 Adjusted Hours of Operation: Company is adjusting the hours of operation of some or all of its services or retail or branch locations.

-Back-Up Dependent Care: Company is offering backup dependent care services to employees or providing additional paid time off for employees dealing with school closures or interruptions in existing care arrangements.
+Back-Up Dependent Care: Company is offering back-up dependent care services to employees or providing additional paid time off for employees dealing with school closures or interruptions in existing care arrangements.

 Closed Stores or Suspended Services: Company is voluntarily closing some or all of its retail or branch locations or suspending some or all of its operations or services.
 Drill down to explore details about which locations or services are impacted, whether companies are continuing to pay employees – hourly or otherwise – affected by store closures or service suspensions, what percent of base pay these employees are being paid, and whether contract workers are also receiving pay during store closures or service suspensions..

 Community Relief Fund: Company is committing funds to help communities or organizations dealing with relief efforts.
 Drill down to explore details about how much a company has given or pledged in cash contributions to COVID-19 relief.

 Each corporation’s number of U.S. employees is based on the company’s total employment count in 2018 if business in the U.S. accounted for more than 95% of revenues or long-term assets.
 These headcounts are further adjusted for all additions of employees through acquired businesses or subtractions of employees through divested businesses.
-In cases where the U.S. headcount is not disclosed in company filings or publicly-available material, we estimate the total U.S. employment size by multiplying the global employment size by the ratio of U.S. sales and long-term assets to global sales and long-term assets.
+In cases where the U.S. headcount is not disclosed in company filings or publicly available material, we estimate the total U.S. employment size by multiplying the global employment size by the ratio of U.S. sales and long-term assets to global sales and long-term assets.

 Data collection began on March 19, 2020 and was last updated on May 7, 2020 at 6:00 PM EST.